tom-hooper-91/tom-hooper-91/README.md

 - 👋 Hi, I’m Tom Hooper
-- 👀 I’m interested in building full-stack applications using React and Node
+- 👀 I’m interested in building full-stack applications using Node, React and Redux
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on projects which have everyday uses
 - 📫 How to reach me tomwbhooper@hotmail.com